The Dirichlet Problem for the Prescribed Ricci Curvature Equation on Cohomogeneity One Manifolds: The proofs

-Intuitively, the plan is to find $\mathcal G$ satisfying two requirements.
-The first one is that $\Ric(\mathcal G)$ equals $T$ in the directions tangent to the $G$-orbits.
-The other is that $\mathcal G$ and $T$ obey the contracted second Bianchi identity.
-When both of these requirements are met, it must be the case that $\Ric(\mathcal G)=T$.
+Intuitively, our plan for proving Theorem~\ref{thm_main} is to find a metric $G$ satisfying two requirements.
+The first one is that $\Ric(G)$ equal $T$ in the directions tangent to the $\mathcal G$-orbits.
+The other is that $G$ and $T$ obey the contracted second Bianchi identity.
+When both of these requirements are met, it must be the case that $\Ric(G)=T$.
+We define $\rho_0$ by the formula